Eldiguzids: Shams ad-Din Eldiguz

 He made himself virtually independent ruler of Azerbaijan by 1146.
 His marriage with the widow of Sultan Toghrul II (1132–1133; Masud's brother and predecessor) afforded him to intervene in the dynastic strife which erupted upon Mas'ud's death in 1152.
 He succeeded, in 1160, in deposing Suleiman-Shah and installing his stepson Arslan-Shah (c.1160–1175) as a Sultan.
 Conferred with the rank of Atabeg, Eldiguz now became a chief protector of the Sultan's authority.

-The word Azam (meaning "great" in Arabic) was added to his title and he was also known as "Atabek-e Azam".
+The word azam (meaning "great" in Arabic) was added to his title and he was also known as Atabek-e Azam.
 All of the state's subsequent rulers used to hold this title.
 During his reign, Eldiguz could subdue a spacious territory between the Caucasus and Persian Gulf.
 The territory belonging to him stretched from the gate of Tbilisi up to Makran.
 He had possessed Iranian Azerbaijan, Arran, Shirvan, Jibal, Hamadan, Gilan, Mazandaran, Isfahan and Rey.
 The Atabegs of Mosul, Kerman and Fars as well as the feudals of Shirvan, Khuzestan, Ahlat, Arzan-ar-Rum and Maragha became his liegemen.

 Campaigns against Georgia

 Kingdom of Georgia, whose army was additionally strengthened by the Kipchak mercenaries, became the strongest rival of the Shams al-Din Eldiguz.
 In 1138, Georgian king Demetrius I, attacked the earthquake-ridden city of Ganja.
 While leaving the city, his troops carried off the well-known gate of Ganja as their trophy, which up to this date remains on display at the Gelati monastery.
-From 1161 onwards Georgians began to make plundering raids on Ani, Dvin, Ganja, Nakhchivan and other regions controlled by Atabegs.
+From 1161 onwards Georgians began to make plundering raids and outright conquests on Ani, Dvin, Ganja, Nakhchivan and other regions controlled by Atabegs.

-Eldiguz formed a coalition with other Seljuqids in the beginning of the 1160s to fight against the Georgians, and in 1163. the allies inflicted a defeat on king George III of Georgia.
+Eldiguz formed a coalition with other Seljuqids in the beginning of the 1160s to fight against the Georgians, and in 1163 the allies inflicted a defeat on king George III of Georgia.
 The Seljuqid rulers were jubilant, and they prepared for a new campaign.
 However, this time they were forestalled by George III, who marched into Arran at the beginning of 1166, occupied a region extending to faraway cities as Nakhchivan and Beylagan, devastated the land and returned with prisoners and booty.
 There seemed to be no end to the war between George III and atabeg Eldiguz.
 But the belligerents were exhausted to such an extent that Eldiguz proposed an armistice.
 George had no alternative but to make concessions.
 Eldiguz restored Ani to its former rulers, the Shaddadids, who became his vassals.

 In 1173, Atabeg Eldiguz began another campaign against Georgia but he was defeated.
 Atabeg's troops retreated and Eldiguz died in 1174 in Nakhchivan.